 - The content classification policies that were matched with the files inside the location.
 For example, if a file inside a folder matched the PCI-DSS policy, the PCI-DSS tag would be visible in the Details pane when you click on the folder’s row.

 - The complete list of sensitive files in the folder and the actual sensitive information found in them.

 - A link to open the location outside Egnyte Secure and Govern in another browser tab in the case of Egnyte Connect and SharePoint Online sources.

 You can also use a tool to permit any sensitive content detected in the location, as long as it matches certain classification policies.
 For example, the Finance folder may be permitted to have sensitive content matching the GLBA built-in policy but it is not permitted to contain internal R&D files that are matched by a custom policy.

 Content Classification Progress

 The process of classifying content in all your source is quite intensive, especially when you turn on content classification for the first time.
-Egnyte Protect can take anywhere from a few hours to a week, depending on the size of your sources, to perform an initial classification of all your content.
+Egnyte Secure and Govern can take anywhere from a few hours to a week, depending on the size of your sources, to perform an initial classification of all your content.
 You can see the progress of the content classification process in the Sensitive Content tab.

-Even among the classifiable files in your sources, Egnyte Protect may not be able to classify certain files.
+Even among the classifiable files in your sources, Egnyte Secure and Govern may not be able to classify certain files.
 These include files that have been password-protected, corrupt files, or files that could not be processed for some other reason.
 You can view the count of such skipped files in the progress bar.
 You can also break down the count by the reason why the file was not classified or export the list of these skipped files as a CSV.